THRISSUR TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO THRISSUR

 Nearest City to Thrissur: Kochi (68 Kms)

-At a distance of 81 km from Kochi, 55 km from Athirapally, 69 km from Palakkad, 113 km from Kozhikode, 114 km from Coimbatore, 279 km from Trivandrum and 280 km from Madurai, Thrissur (also known as Trichur) is a city situated in central Kerala.
-It is one of the most popular places to visit in Kerala and also a famous pilgrimage site in Kerala state.
-This is one of the ideal weekend getaways around Kochi & Coimbatore.
+At a distance of 55 km from Athirapally, 69 km from Palakkad, 81 km from Kochi, 113 km from Kozhikode, 114 km from Coimbatore, 279 km from Trivandrum and 280 km from Madurai, Thrissur (also known as Trichur) is a city situated in central Kerala.
+It is one of the most popular places to visit in Kerala, and among the famous places to visit near Coimbatore & Kochi as well.

-The name Thrissur was derived from Tiru-Shiva-Peru which literally means the big town of Lord Shiva.
-The name owes itself to the most prominent feature of the city that is the Vadakkunathan Temple, Shiva as its presiding deity.
-Thrissur is also known as the Cultural Capital of Kerala because of its cultural, spiritual and religious leanings throughout history.
+The name Thrissur was derived from Tiru-Shiva-Peru which means the big town of Lord Shiva.
+The name owes itself to the most famous Vadakkunathan Temple, among the must-visit places as part of Thrissur tour packages.
+Thrissur is also known as the Cultural Capital of Kerala because of its cultural, spiritual, and religious leanings throughout history.

-Thrissur hosts the world famous Thrissur Pooram festival in the month of April / May.
+Thrissur hosts the world-famous Thrissur Pooram festival in April / May.
 This festival is the most colorful and spectacular temple festival in Kerala held at the Thekkinkadu Maidan.
-It is a festival that continues non-stop for 36 hrs with over 100 elephants, accompanied by the Panchavadyam playing till the final fireworks mark the end of festival.
+It is a festival that continues non-stop for 36 hrs with over 100 elephants, accompanied by the Panchavadyam playing till the final fireworks mark the end of the festival.
 UNESCO has awarded Thrissur Pooram as the most spectacular festival event on the planet.
 Thrissur is also known for its Onam celebrations in August / September every year.